clawpack/geoclaw/examples/tsunami/island-particles/README.rst

 In `setrun.py` 100 gauges are specified, 20 stationary and the other 80 are lagrangian.

+Note that a very large `regrid_interval` is specified so that the refinement patches are frozen and do not adapt to the flow.
+This is done to illustrate that particles are properly tracked when they move between grid patches at different resolutions.
+Three levels are used with the finest level only around the island, as specified in the `regions` set up in `setrun.py`.

 In `setplot.py`, the `clawpack.visclaw.particle_tools` module is used to plot particle locations and particle paths.